wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 Plugin URI: http://www.webdados.pt/produtos-e-servicos/internet/desenvolvimento-wordpress/flat-rate-per-countryregion-woocommerce-wordpress/
 Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 1.4
+Stable tag: 1.4.1

-This plugin allows you to set a flat delivery rate per countries and/or world regions (and a fallback "Rest of the World" rate) on WooCommerce.
+This plugin allows you to set a flat delivery rate per countries or world regions (and a fallback "Rest of the World" rate) on WooCommerce.

 == Description ==